 - No size limitation on single transfers (browsers only allow up to 2 GB)

 - Synchronizing utility

 - Supported on almost all hosts (per Randy Downs at Downs Consulting Services)

 While FTP clients make file transfers as easy as a few clicks, they are not without their drawbacks.
 As you search for safe online file sharing methods, be sure to take these disadvantages into account:

 - Usernames, passwords, and files are sent in clear text

 - Filtering active FTP connections is difficult on your local machine (passive is preferred)

-- Servers can be spoofed to send data to a random port on an unintended computer
+- Servers can be spoofed to send data to a port on the wrong computer

 - TLS 1.2 not always supported over https (use cURL instead) (per Steve Silberberg at Fitpacking)